George’s Journey. More on Sharon’s son

 One of my friend’s (Austin) and a family member I gave a wristband to, took a picture of it on their wrist and shared it with me.
 Soon-after another person sent a picture and then another, and it took off and brought tears to my eyes.
 To see such love and support I thought, “why can’t we spread this type of love, support and awareness around the world?”
 I credit my wife with “TogetherForSharon®” because we were all able to come together in her honor.

-We will be limiting sending out wristbands to 1,000 bands a year in memory of my mother, to help raise awareness of Parkinson’s Disease and hope for a cure.
-We will continue and have no plans to stop sharing my story and speak for those who can no longer speak for themselves due to this disease.
-I hope you will help us by sharing your story and your support for a cure.
-George.
+We will continue and have no plans to stop sharing my story and be a voice for those who can no longer speak for themselves due to this disease.